nragland37/cpp-projects/README.md

 /*

 This repository is a collection of C++ projects and my solutions.
 An understanding of C++ helps to solidify knowledge of programming concepts and provides a strong foundation for learning other programming languages.
-All of these well documented assignments, notes, exercises, examples, and source code solutions can be easily accessed below.
+All of these assignments, notes, exercises, examples, and source code solutions can be easily accessed below.

 Enjoy!